vrundpat/Fireteam/README.md

 # Fireteam

-## This respository no longer reflects additional features provided by the deployed version of this application.
+## This respository no longer reflects additional features provided by the deployed version of this application as of May, 2021.

 A responsive LFG Website for Destiny 2 made using the MERN Stack + Redux (for application wide state management) and deployed onto a DigitalOcean droplet.
 <br></br>
 #### Check it out: https://www.destinylfg.us

-#### Currently, there are ~100 users/week on average!
+#### Currently, there are ~400 users/week on average!

 ## Instructions to run locally: